 Outside Activities that Require Much Time and Dedication

 I can’t talk about why I homeschool, without mentioning that for many years one of my daughters was a competitive gymnast.
 Homeschooling was a huge blessing during that time, and I cannot imagine keeping up with the physical demands of her schedule had we not homeschooled!
-Currently, my 14-year-old daughter is in a pre-professional classical ballet company and dances about 20 hours a week.
-Homeschooling has helped keep a healthy balance in our lives.
+In addition, my 18-year-old daughter was in a pre-professional classical ballet company and danced about 20 hours a week.
+Homeschooling helped keep a healthy balance in our lives.

 It’s Not Perfect

-My oldest kids (teens 14, 16, and 18) are all really close, creative, and free thinking (sometimes a little too free thinking…as evidenced by the PETA calendar mailed to my fourteen year old vegan and my 18 year old’s political leanings).
+My oldest kids (21, 20, and 18) are all really close, creative, and free thinking (…as evidenced by the PETA calendar mailed to my then-fourteen year old vegan and my 21 year old’s political leanings).

-Our oldest two kids now go to public high school, which is a whole other story.
-But they have done excellent academically, and they don’t follow the crowd.
+Our oldest two kids went to public high school, which is a whole other story.
+But they did excellent academically, and didn’t follow the crowd.
+Would I do public high school again?

 But please know homeschooling is not perfect.
 My kids are not perfect (and I am far from perfect), and we haven’t avoided problems that you might hope to avoid by homeschooling…We’ve had struggles with depression, anxiety, faith, and friends.
 Some seriously hard and dark times.